LettError/LightMeter/README.md

 </tr>
 </table>

 Airy disk diameter data from Review of Basic Principles in Review of Basic Principles in Optics, Wavefront and Wavefront Error by Austin Roorda, Ph.D.
-University of California, Berkeley. http://roorda.vision.berkeley.edu
+University of California, Berkeley. http://roorda.vision.berkeley.edu.

+## So what does it mean?
+All eyes are different.
+These numbers can be indications about the physical limits of the letterforms.

 ## Controls
 * arrow up: increase diameter